anaoum/pico-jlink-template/README.md

     * [C/C++ Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)
 * [Arm GNU Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain)

 As is, this template project is Mac-specific.
 However, little would need to change for use on other operating systems.
-Specifically just the paths to tools contained in `.vscode/*.json` and `tools/*`.
+Specifically just the paths contained in `.envrc`.
 I provide the Mac-specific instructions for installing dependencies below.

 ## Mac Dependencies